davidebolo1993/kfilt/README.md

 ## Performance Tips

 1. **Use appropriate Hamming distance**: Higher values slow down search.
-Start with `-m 1` for exact/near-exact matching.
+Start with `-m 0` for exact matching or `-m 1` for near-exact matching.

 2. **Thread count**: Use `-t` to match your CPU count for best performance.